lukevella/rallly/README.md

 Check out the [self-hosting docs](https://support.rallly.co/self-hosting) for more information on running your own instance of Rallly.

-## Get started
+## Local Installation

+The following instructions are for running the project locally for development.

-1. Clone the repository switch to the project directory
+1. Clone the repository and switch to the project directory

    ```bash
    git clone https://github.com/lukevella/rallly.git